officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 <img src="/images/gsoc/asm-platform.png" alt="Italian Trulli" width="600" height="116">

 After that, I spend a lot of time writing unit and integration tests for both CPU and platform profiles.
 A lot of time went to debugging and fixing bugs and other memory leaks.
-Thanks to Coverity Scan, wargio and other Continous Integration tests, it was very easy to spot them with their help!
+Thanks to Coverity Scan, wargio and other Continous Integration tests, it was very easy to spot and fix them with their help!

 * [Add x86 IO ports and support for more platforms](https://github.com/rizinorg/rizin/pull/1263)

-In the previous PR, I had only added support for one platform profile - the one for BCM2835, which one of the Raspberry Pi runs on.
+In the previous Pull Request, I had only added support for one platform profile - the one for BCM2835, which one of the Raspberry Pi runs on.

 And over here, more profiles: BCM2711 and OMAP 3430 were added along with the x86 IO ports.
 Since the code for the module was already in, it was just as simple as getting the data in the right format, putting it on the corresponding directory and adding it to its `meson.build` :)